SatoryKono/ChEMBL_data_acquisition/README.md

 4. Compare the resulting files (the helper computes SHA256 digests for CSVs and `.meta.yaml` sidecars).
 Any mismatch indicates a determinism regression.
 5. In read-only environments rely on
    `python scripts/check_determinism.py --dry-run`.
+The helper first asserts that neither run wrote CSV artefacts; if any appear it reports a failure.
-The helper hashes the combined stdout/stderr logs from two consecutive runs and prints `Dry-run log hash check: matched` when the execution plan is deterministic.
+   Otherwise it hashes the combined stdout/stderr logs from two consecutive runs and prints `Dry-run log hash check: matched` when the execution plan is deterministic.

 The log contract above ensures both executions append to the same `<program>_<YYYYMMDD>.log` file, making it straightforward to diff the emitted